xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 Fortunately, while RSA has been the mainstay of public key cryptography, some of these issues are being addressed by other asymmetric encryption algorithms.
-Elliptic curve cryptography has become more popular, in recent years.
+Elliptic curve cryptography has become more popular in recent years.
 ECC is based on the difficulty of the more general discrete logarithm problem.
 ECC maps an elliptic curve onto a finite (Galois) field, where the operations of multiplication and addition are redefined. (**Warning**: It is strongly